Ford blended performance with comfort to make the Mk4 Escort XR3i one of the most refined hot hatches of its time. Here’s how to buy one

 Words: Christian Tilbury Images: Matt Woods

-The success of the original version, coupled with the ever-growing popularity of the ‘hot hatch’ market, meant that the XR3i once again featured in the Escort line-up when Ford unveiled its revised Mk4 range in 1986.
-As with its lesser brethren, the new XR3i received revised sheet metal, which was most noticeable at the smoother front end, a Granada-style dashboard, better security and minor revisions to the suspension location, which were designed to reduce lift under acceleration and dive under braking.
+As with its lesser brethren, the new Ford Escort XR3i received revised sheet metal, a Granada-style dashboard, better security, plus minor revisions to the suspension location, which were designed to reduce lift under acceleration and dive under braking.

-Although a more civilised drive than its rivals, the XR3i’s enhanced comfort and refinement wasn’t mirrored in its specification.
+Although more civilised to drive than its rivals, the XR3i’s enhanced comfort and refinement wasn’t mirrored in its specification.
 Equipment that was standard on many of its competitors was now optional, including central locking, electric windows, sunroof and electric mirrors.
 Perhaps most notably, alloy wheels were now also an option, the 6×14 inch five-spoke ‘Dogleg’ rims costing an additional £250.
 As standard, the XR3i came with steel wheels of the same size, covered in reinforced plastic trims and fitted with 185/60 tyres.

-In September 1987 and in an attempt at improving shift quality, the gearbox was revised with a new external mechanism, but a more significant change to the mechanicals came in 1989 with the adaption of Ford’s own EEC-IV fuel injection and engine management.
+In September 1987, in an attempt at improving shift quality, the gearbox was revised with a new external mechanism, but a more significant change to the mechanicals came in 1989 with the adaption of Ford’s own EEC-IV fuel injection and engine management.
 The updated CVH was easily identified by bold ‘EFI’ lettering atop the cast alloy inlet manifold, with other changes including a reworked cylinder head, plastic sections to the air intake running over the rocker cover, revised manifold and gas-flowed ports; and new camshaft timing.

 The 1989 model year saw the introduction of ‘Zolda’ trim, named after the Belgian Zolder circuit, plus an extended centre console, colour-coded bumpers and variable intermittent settings for the wipers, while Autumn 1989 ushered in the final changes of a rear spoiler with drooping sides, Cosworth-style lattice alloys and a new front bumper with deep air intakes.